Introduction

 Yamunotri Temple: The Soul Of A Sacred Journey

-Yamunotri is the origin of the Yamuna River and a spiritual hub, with several nearby places of pilgrimage and adventure for pilgrims and adventure enthusiasts.
+Yamunotri is the origin of the Yamuna River and a spiritual hub, with several nearby pilgrimage sites and adventure destinations for pilgrims and adventure enthusiasts.

 Distance: 6 km from Janki Chatti.